hrsto/JSF-WebSocket-Upload-Component/README.md

 * `filePath` - defaults to `System.getenv("temp")`; where the files are stored.
 Each upload session will create a unique directory with the same name as the upload session ID string and place the files there
 * rendered - defaults to `true`; if set to false, component will not show up and no uploads will be allowed
 * `onProgress`, `onStart`, `onSuccess`, `onFail` - user supplied JavaScript callbacks
-* `thisInstanceId` - will appear as subdirectory of `filePath`.
-If using multiple instances of this element on the same page, this way you can differentiate between uploaded files from each instance by giving this a unique name.
-Or just use the same name and figure out which file to who belongs right after upload time...

 Attributes support EL.